TomTomaso/frontend-study-group/chapter2/notes.md

 # Chapter 2: No framework, no panic

-## A bit of history: evolution of JavaScript frameworks
+## A bit of history: evolution of JavaScript scene

 ### Vanilla JavaScript